headply/lagos-rent-predictor/README.md

 # Lagos Rent Price Prediction Service

 This project provides an end-to-end service for predicting house and apartment rental prices in Lagos, Nigeria, based on property features.
 The underlying data used for training the model was scraped from the PropertyPro website.
-It is designed to power a frontend application for real-time price predictions.
+It is designed to power a frontend application for price predictions.

 The core prediction engine uses a trained Random Forest machine learning model, which is exposed via a lightweight Flask web service.